Now Offering: Telehealth Services

 LBHWC’s Chemical Dependence Program (CD) is a comprehensive outpatient treatment program designed to support individuals’ ability to stop or reduce the use of substances.
 Our experienced multidisciplinary team uniquely allows us to provide effective and convenient treatment for individuals with dual diagnoses at a single location

 For quality care and exceptional services, our Mental Health and Substance Abuse department treats each individual with specific programs tailored to their needs.
-South Bay Community Services strives to provide the proper programs, certified staff members, and clinicians for the perfect combination of professional therapy and guidance.
+At Lighthouse Behavioral Health & Wellness Center, we strive to provide the proper programs, certified staff members, and clinicians for the perfect combination of professional therapy and guidance.
 In order to assist individuals with a variety of needs, we implement a number of diverse programs and therapies to fully contribute to all counseling services.

 Trauma Focused Therapy